On Graphical Models via Univariate Exponential Family Distributions: Discussion

 \section{Discussion}

-We have studied the class of graphical models that arise when we assume that node-wise conditional distributions follow an exponential family distribution.
-We have provided simple M-estimators for learning the network by fitting node-wise penalized GLMs that enjoy strong statistical recovery properties.
-Our work has broadened the class of off-the-shelf graphical models from the Ising model and Gaussian graphical model to encompass a wider range of parametric distributions.
-These classes of graphical models may be of further interest to the statistical community as they provide closed form multivariate densities as extensions of several univariate exponential family distributions (e.g. Poisson, exponential, negative binomial) where few currently exist.
-Furthermore, the statistical analysis of our M-estimator required subtle techniques that may be of general interest in the analysis of sparse M-estimation.
+We study what we call the class of exponential family graphical models that arise when we assume that node-wise conditional distributions follow exponential family distributions.
+Our work broadens the class of off-the-shelf graphical models from classical instances such as Ising and Gaussian graphical models.
+In particular, our class of graphical models provide closed form multivariate densities as extensions of several univariate exponential family distributions (e.g. Poisson, exponential, negative binomial) where few currently exist; and thus may be of further interest to the statistical community.
+Further, we provide simple M-estimators for estimating any of these graphical models from data, by fitting node-wise penalized conditional exponential family distributions, and show that these estimators enjoy strong statistical guarantees.
+The statistical analyses of our M-estimators required subtle techniques that may be of general interest in the analysis of sparse M-estimation.

-There are many avenues for future work in studying this model for specific distributional families.
-In particular, our model sometimes places restrictions on the parameter space.
-A key question is whether these restrictions could be relaxed for specific exponential family distributions.
-Additionally, we have focused on families with linear sufficient statistics (e.g. Gaussian, Bernoulli, Poisson, exponential, negative binomial); our models can be studied with non-linear sufficient statistics or multi-parameter distributions as well.
-Overall, our work has opened the door for learning Markov Networks from a broad class of distributions, the properties and applications of which leave much room for future research.
+There are many avenues of future work related to our proposed models.
+We assume that all conditional distributions are members of an exponential family.
+To determine whether this assumption is appropriate in practice for real data, a goodness-of-fit procedure is needed.
+While we have proposed a heuristic to this effect, more work is needed to determine a rigorous likelihood ratio test for testing model fit.
+For several instances of our proposed class of models, specifically those with variables with infinite domains, severe restrictions on the parameter space are sometimes needed.
+For instance, the Poisson and exponential graphical models studied in Section 4, could only model negative conditional dependencies, which may not always be desirable in practice.
+A key question for future work is whether these restrictions can be relaxed for particular exponential family distributions.
+Finally, while we have focused on single parameter exponential families, it would be interesting to investigate the consequences of using multi-parameter exponential family distributions.
+Overall, our work has opened avenues for learning Markov networks from a broad class of univariate distributions, the properties and applications of which leave much room for future research.